Corey Seager Player Props: Rangers vs. Giants

-Corey Seager -- with a slugging percentage of .854 in his past 10 games, including six home runs -- will be in action for the Texas Rangers against the San Francisco Giants, with Scott Alexander on the mound, on August 11 at 10:15 PM ET.
+On Saturday, Corey Seager (.854 slugging percentage in past 10 games, including six home runs) and the Texas Rangers play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:05 PM ET.

-In his last appearance, he racked up two extra-base hits (3-for-5 with a double, a home run and two RBI) against the Athletics.
+He had a hitless showing in his previous game (0-for-4) against the Giants.

 Corey Seager Game Info & Props vs. the Giants